 4. Don’t Pay for Boxes

 Though buying boxes is convenient, it may be an unnecessary expense.
-After all, there are many free and easy ways to source moving boxes from within your neighborhood.
+After all, there are many free and easy ways to source moving boxes from within your neighbourhood.

 To find free boxes, you can: